-If you invest in our common stock, your interest will be diluted to the extent of the difference between the initial public offering price per share and the net tangible book value per share after this offering and the use of proceeds therefrom.
+If you invest in our common stock, your interest will be diluted to the extent of the difference between the initial public offering price per share and the as adjusted negative net tangible book value per share after this offering and the use of proceeds therefrom.

-As of June 30, 2013, we had net tangible book value of approximately \$ million, or \$ per share.
-Net tangible book value per share represents total tangible assets less total liabilities divided by the number of shares of common stock outstanding.
-After giving effect to (i) the sale of shares of common stock in this offering, based upon an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting estimated offering expenses payable by us and (ii) the use of proceeds therefrom as set forth under the heading "Use of Proceeds," as if each had occurred on June 30, 2013, our as adjusted net tangible book value as of June 30, 2013 would have been approximately per share.
-This represents an immediate decrease in net tangible book value of \$ per share to existing stockholders and an \$ million. or \$ immediate dilution of \$ per share to new investors purchasing common stock in this offering.
-The following table illustrates this dilution on a per share basis: Assumed initial public offering price per share \$ Net tangible book value per share as of June 30, 2013 \$ Increase in net tangible book value per share attributable to this offering and use of proceeds therefrom
+As of June 30, 2013, we had negative net tangible book value of approximately \$(2,395.1) million, or \$(15.46) per share.
+Our negative net tangible book value per share represents total assets less goodwill, intangible assets, deferred financing fees and total liabilities divided by the number of shares of common stock outstanding.
+After giving effect to (i) the sale of 30,769,230 shares of common stock in this offering, based upon an assumed initial public offering price of \$19.50 per share, which is the midpoint of the range set forth on the cover page of this prospectus, after deducting estimated offering expenses payable by us and (ii) the use of proceeds therefrom as set forth under the heading "Use of Proceeds," as if each had occurred on June 30, 2013, our as adjusted negative net tangible book value as of June 30, 2013 would have been approximately \$(1,867.1) million, or \$(10.06) per share.
+This represents an immediate decrease in negative net tangible book value of \$5.40 per share to existing stockholders and an immediate dilution of \$29.56 per share to new investors purchasing common stock in this offering.
+The following table illustrates this dilution on a per share basis:

-As adjusted net tangible book value per share after this offering

-Dilution per share to new investors
+Assumed initial public offering price per share \$ 19.50 Negative net tangible book value per share as of June 30, 2013 \$(15.46) Decrease in negative net tangible book value per share attributable to this offering and use of proceeds therefrom 5.40 As adjusted negative net tangible book value per share after this offering (10.06) Dilution per share to new investors \$ 29.56